mjmeyer/JBoss-AS7-Memory-Probe/readme.md

 - Embedded tiny javascript client

 ##System requirements
+This is a deployable Maven 3, Java EE 6 project for JBoss AS 7.

 All you need to build and run this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better, and JBoss AS 7.